 To include your ORCID iD, simply add it to your account after you log in:

-- By registering for an account or signing in to your existing account with your email and password, your iD will now be linked
+- By registering or signing in: with your email and password, your iD will now be linked

 Many BMJ journals mandate ORCID iDs for all submitting authors and strongly encourage co-authors and reviewers to associate their accounts.
 We display all iDs on the final article to promote discoverability and credit.

 BMJ can also deposit iDs to Crossref where the ORCID record will be automatically updated upon article publication, provided the author has given permission for ORCID to do so.
 Find out more about ORCIDs automatic update functionality.

 ORCID for reviewers

 Many BMJ journals enable reviewers to share their activity by connecting their review to their ORCID account and gain recognition for their contributions, providing the reviewer has given ORCID permission to do so.
 For every review you submit you will be given the opportunity to opt in or out of this service.

 Depending on the peer review model of the Journal, information about the review will be entered into the ORCID record:

 - Anonymised peer review: only the journal title will be entered into the ORCID record; there is no identification of the paper